 Hepataitis C Elimination Program

 Memorandum of Understanding between the Government of Georgia and US pharmaceutical company Gilead Science Inc. was signed on April 21, 2015.
-As a result, Georgia started unprecedented Hepatitis C Elimination Program
+As a result, Georgia started unprecedented Hepatitis C Elimination Program in the World.

 In April 2016, The Government of Georgia and the company "Gilead" signed a long-term agreement on the continuous provision of the new generation of hepatitis C medicines by Gilead Science inc., until the elimination of hepatitis C in Georgia.